SpaceCheetah322/programmingportfolio/README.md

 ## Term 2
 ### Calculator

-A functioning calculator that can perform the four basic operators, with some additional functions included.
+A functioning calculator that can perform the four basic operators, with some additional functions including squaring, a random number generator, the pi constant, and a double 0.

 ![Running App](https://github.com/SpaceCheetah322/programmingportfolio/blob/main/images/Calc.png?raw=true)